-Stock futures drift after inflation data jumps
+Stock futures rise despite inflation jump

 United Airlines in talks to buy at least 100 Boeing 737 Max jets

-U.S. stock futures remained mixed Thursday morning as traders digested a key reading on inflation.
+U.S. stock futures rose Thursday morning as traders digested a key reading on inflation.

 The consumer price index in May rose 5% year over year, hotter than the 4.7% increase that was anticipated.
 The reading was above last month’s 4.2% print, according to the Labor Department.
 Prices jumped 0.6% month over month, quicker than the 0.4% increase that was expected.